Ubud, Bali Guide: Best Things to Do

 Although I did not get to visit the Ubud Jatiluwih Rice Terraces, I feel they should be mentioned in this guide if you have extra time.

-Even the former USA President Obama visited these fields, so they must be nice!
+Even former US President Obama visited these fields, so they must be nice!

 Here’s the catch, the coffee beans are eaten and digested by the cats and pooped out in full bean form.
 From there, the coffee beans are collected, dried, peeled, and roasted.

-The bean has two layers of skin that are peeled off before they roasted, so it’s sanitary.
-We were walked through the whole process and it was pretty amazing to see.
+The bean has two layers of skin that are peeled off before they are roasted, so it’s sanitary.
+We were walked through the whole process, and it was pretty amazing to see.
+There are several farms to visit.
+We visited Pulina Coffee Plantation because it was about a 5-minute drive from Tegalalagang.

-The only thing that upset me was to see 3 of the cats in a cage.
+At this plantation, you can also have Civet cat coffee.
+The only thing that upset me was seeing 3 of the cats in a cage.
 It’s hard for me to say if the cats were being treated badly, or if it was more similar to owning wild animals such as birds, rabbits, snakes, etc.

 The Sacred Monkey Forest